Table of Contents

 NT | Exempt if ordered by court | Land Titles Office NT | Ensure family law documents are legally binding.
 Exemptions assessed case by case. |

-Frequently Asked Questions About Buying Out a Partner After Separation
+Frequently Asked Questions About Buying Out A Partner After Separation

 Here are the top questions we get asked when someone is looking to buy out their ex-partner’s share of a property.